Step 1: Determining if IRB Approval is Required

 Do I Need IRB Approval?

-The NC State IRB Office asks three sequential questions to determine if IRB approval is necessary for a project and, if so, from where the IRB approval should be sought.
+The NC State IRB office asks three sequential questions to determine if IRB approval is necessary for a project and from where the IRB approval should be sought.
 If the answer is “yes” to the first question, we then proceed to the next question, and so on.
 If the answer to one of the first two questions is “no,” then the study does not need IRB approval.If the answer to question number three is “no,” the project does not require IRB approval through NC State University but may require it elsewhere.
 If a researcher needs an official determination regarding if IRB approval is required or not required, please contact IRB-Director@ncsu.edu.

 Is It Research?